oracle-livelabs/developer/oracle-health-ai-open-source/spatial-map/spatial-map.md

-# OpenStreetMap and Oracle Spatial queries to locate Hospitals
+# Full Stack Application with OpenStreetMap and Spatial Queries to Locate Hospitals

 ## Introduction